jmacosta/keepcoding_popjs/README.md

-# keepcoding_popjs
-Practice for the Front JS keepcoding 's module

 # My User Registration, Login, and Product Management App

 This is a pure JavaScript (Vanilla JS) application that allows users to register, log in, and manage products.
 It includes the following features: